Divyeshp45/Credt-Risk-Analysis/README.md

 # Credt-Risk-Analysis
-Credit Risk Analysis for Bodora Bank using Python
+Credit Risk Analysis for Bondora Bank using Python